What is a pinched nerve?

 Medication is not the answer

 Quite obviously, if a nerve is being trapped, pinched, or impinged, the only sensible course of action is to find out what is causing the pinching?
-I am appalled at the number of patients I meet who have been given painkillers or anti-inflammatories as a treatment for these types of health issues.
+I am appalled at the number of patients I meet who have been given painkillers or anti-inflammatories as a solution for these types of health issues.
 Wouldn’t that mask the problem and allow more significant damage?
 Would you place tape over a blinking engine light?
 Then why would you accept that solution for your own body?

 If you have, or you suspect, that you have a pinched or trapped nerve, then the sensible thing is to get that hard bone off the soft nerve as quickly as possible.
 We would encourage you to call us as soon as possible to avoid worse and possibly irreparable damage.